Fractal dimension of singular times for SPDEs: Energy bounds, criticality, and weak-strong uniqueness: Introduction

 \subsection{The abstract formulation and the role of criticality}

 Consider the following abstract SPDE:

-on a Banach space $X_0$.
+in a Banach space $X_0$.
 Here, $A $ and $B$ are jointly parabolic linear operators defined on $X_1\subseteq X_0$, $F$ is a given nonlinearity, and $W$ is a cylindrical Gaussian noise (see Subsection \ref{ss:critical_stochastic_evol} for details).
 SPDEs of the form \eqref{eq:SEE_intro} have been widely studied in the literature.
-Here, the viewpoint of critical spaces of \cite{AV19_QSEE1,AV19_QSEE2,AV25_survey} (see also \cite{addendum,CriticalQuasilinear} for the deterministic setting) plays a central role.
+Here, the setting of critical spaces of \cite{AV19_QSEE1,AV19_QSEE2,AV25_survey} (see also \cite{addendum,CriticalQuasilinear} for the deterministic setting) plays a central role.
 The 3D NSEs \eqref{eq:NSE_intro} fit into the setting, see either \cite[Section 4]{AV21_NS} or Section \ref{s:NS}.

 As explained at the beginning of \cite[Section 4]{AV25_survey}, in the critical space approach to abstract SPDEs \eqref{eq:SEE_intro}, paths of solutions to \eqref{eq:SEE_intro} typically belong to